 Payment for services rendered is due in full at the time of service.
 Our office accepts cash, personal checks, and credit cards.

 Surgical procedure fees are due prior to your surgery.
 Your insurance carrier may require prior authorization.

 For Patients with Insurance

 As a service to our patients, we bill insurance on your behalf.
 Payments are due at the time of service; the ultimate responsibility for any unpaid balance rests on you.
 Please understand that insurance is a contract between you and your insurance company, we are not contracted with medical/dental insurance policies.
 If an insurance carrier has not paid within 60 days of billing, any unpaid professional fees are due and payable in full from you.

 Medicare does not cover tooth extractions or oral surgery except in rare occasion.
+Our patients will be given documentation to assist in submission for their claim.
 If Medicare denies payment, you are responsible for charges.

 Any charges not paid by your insurance carrier will require payment in full at the time services are provided or upon notice of insurance claim denial.